rymaju/code-sync/README.md

 ## Fast Code Sharing for DrRacket

+### About

+This is a DrRacket plugin that allows users to join a "Room" using WebSockets, and then broadcast the current code in their active DrRacket tab to all users in a Room.
+Users in a room will recieve a message asking if they want to override their code with the incoming code.

+The WebSocket server is a super simple node server hosted on Google Cloud Services, see the source for the server [here](https://github.com/rymaju/code-sync-server/blob/master/app.js).

 ### WARNING

 This project isn't paticularly complex, but it does have some issues.
 Heres some things that will definitely break the plugin: